starcoinorg/starcoin/vm2/framework/starcoin-framework/doc/starcoin_account.md

 <a id="0x1_starcoin_account_EACCOUNT_NOT_REGISTERED_FOR_STC"></a>

-Account is not registered to receive APT.
+Account is not registered to receive STC.

 <pre><code><b>const</b> <a href="starcoin_account.md#0x1_starcoin_account_EACCOUNT_NOT_REGISTERED_FOR_STC">EACCOUNT_NOT_REGISTERED_FOR_STC</a>: u64 = 2;